A Domain-Knowledge-Aided Deep Reinforcement Learning Approach for Flight Control Design: Results

 The comparison results, including acceleration response, angle-of-attack history, Mach number profile and fin deflection angle, are presented in Figs. \ref{fig:test1}-\ref{fig:test4}.
 From these figures, it can be observed that both the classical gain-scheduling and the proposed DDPG autopilots can somehow track the reference signal.
-Note that the response of the gain scheduling could be further improved by tuning the gains at more set points with more accurate model information.
+Note that although the gains given a set point are designed to meet the typical autopilot design criteria for the gain scheduling, the set points are not optimally selected .
+Hence, response of the gain scheduling could be further improved by tuning the gains at more set points with more accurate model information.
 However, this is against with our arguments in Introduction and Section \ref{sec04}.
 As a comparison, the agent that learned from data without using the shaped reference command provides poor transient performance, i.e., big undershoot at the beginning, and generates large performance variations even for the steady-state performance.
-Although the acceleration response under the proposed algorithm has larger overshoot than classical gain scheduling approach, the proposed autopilot shows more stable response with less response oscillations and smaller undershoot, as confirmed by Figs. \ref{fig:test1}.
-From Fig. \ref{fig:test4}, we can note that gain scheduling autopilot requires faster actuator response and larger maximum fin deflection angle.
+Although the acceleration response under the proposed algorithm has larger overshoot than classical gain scheduling approach, the proposed autopilot shows more stable response with less response oscillations and smaller undershoot in all set points tested, as shown in Figs. \ref{fig:test1}.
+The test results reassure that leveraging domain knowledge can improve the learning effectiveness and generalisation.

+Fig. \ref{fig:test4} shows that gain scheduling autopilot requires faster actuator response and larger maximum fin deflection angle.
 This means that the proposed algorithm requires less actuator resource in tracking the reference command than gain scheduling approach.
-Another advantage of the proposed autopilot is that it provides a direct nonlinear mapping from the scheduling variables to controller gains and therefore does not require a look-up table for real implementation.
-From these numerical demonstration results, it can be concluded that the proposed DDPG three-loop autopilot provide several advantages against classical gain scheduling approaches and could be a potential solution for three-loop autopilot design.
+Another characteristic of the proposed autopilot is that it provides a direct nonlinear mapping from the scheduling variables to controller gains and therefore does not require a look-up table for real implementation.
+Apart from the improved learning effectiveness and generalisation, the numerical demonstration results suggest that the proposed DDPG three-loop autopilot provides comparable results with several advantages , compare to the classical gain scheduling approach, and could be a potential solution for three-loop autopilot design.